Bret's Soylent: Oat, Rice. Complete, low price. Tasty!

 Most nutritional and medical associations have lowered their recommendations to 1500 mg sodium/day (down from 2300 mg).
 Remember that only 40% of the mass of salt is sodium.
 The amount of sodium here (1200mg per 2000 cal) is below that, If you want to lower sodium further, it also tastes good with 1000 mg.

-But I actually don't recommend lowering the salt further: two recent major studies (2016 and 2018) have shown that there is a sweet spot in sodium intake (around 3 g sodium, which is 7.5 g of salt).
+But I actually don't recommend lowering the salt further: two major studies (2016 and 2018) have shown that there is a sweet spot in sodium intake (around 3 g = 3000 mg sodium which is 7.5 g =7500 mg of salt).
 There is increased disease at both high and low intake.
 I think the study of disease as the final judgement on sodium intake is the right one.
 See https://www.sciencedaily.com/releases/2018/08/180809202057.htm.
 This may convince me to raise the salt in the recipe, but for now I don't want to get into the controversy.

 _